Ysz2022/Ysz2022.github.io/_pages/about.md

 # 💻 Academic Services
 - Journal Reviewer:
   - IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+  - International Journal of Computer Vision (IJCV)
   - IEEE Transactions on Multimedia (TMM)
   - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+  - IEEE Journal of Selected Topics in Signal Processing (JSTSP)
   - ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)

 # 🏫 Educations